We love beach weddings!

 LANTERN BAY PARK – Dana Point

 This is the pretty park overlooking the ocean, up by the Marriott Hotel.
 Some weddings will set up on the large expanse of grass, while other weddings will use the amphitheater, which is fairly well hidden and quite private!
-Although we’ve officiated quite a few weddings her, I don’t have a great photo to post.
+Although we’ve officiated quite a few weddings here, I don’t have a great photo to post.
 It’s a pretty big park, and there is a playground with a public bathroom (praise the Lord), but on a busy summer day parking can be a problem.

 HERITAGE PARK – Dana Point

 Heritage Park has a large, round, elevated area (with compass points in the patio) overlooking the Dana Point Harbor and Marina.
-Plus there is a huge expanse of grass overlooking the ocean, so you can set up your wedding site wherever you please .
-The City of Dana Point has VERY reasonable permit fees, if you choose to get married in one of their pretty parks overlooking the ocean.
+Plus there is a huge expanse of grass overlooking the ocean, so you can set up your wedding site wherever you please.
+The City of Dana Point has VERY reasonable permit fees if you choose to get married in one of their pretty parks overlooking the ocean.
 Although most parking is on residential streets, it’s not a problem.
 The ONLY negative is that there isn’t a bathroom, which is stupid because the City of Dana Point has lots of money and they can afford to put in a water fountain or a bathroom!

 BLUE LANTERN GAZEBO – Dana Point / This has been CLOSED – not sure if it will reopen!

 This gazebo is very private (doesn’t get much use).
-It overlooks the marina and harbor and is very quite.
+It overlooks the marina and harbor and is very quiet.
 However, you don’t see the sunsets.
 Located right across the street from the Blue Lantern Inn.
 When a bride and groom are too late for their beach wedding (they arrive after dark), we move the wedding to this gazebo.

 OCEAN INSTITUTE BEACH / BABY BEACH – Dana Point Marina / Harbor

 We don’t recommend having your wedding anywhere in the harbor.
-The Ocean Institute beach goes under water at high tide, and baby beach is just gross (I can’t believe parents allow their children to go in that cesspool of water) – and you can’t get a permit to get married on the sand in Dana Point.
+The Ocean Institute beach goes underwater at high tide, and baby beach is just gross (I can’t believe parents allow their children to go in that cesspool of water) – and you can’t get a permit to get married on the sand in Dana Point.
 But if that’s your spot, you need to check the tides (just ask Google) before you schedule your wedding!
-The garden out past the institute makes a pretty place to get married, if you aren’t able to access the beach.
+The garden out past the institute makes a pretty place to get married if you aren’t able to access the beach.
 You can park in the Ocean Institute parking lot, and wander out to the beach along a dirt road that goes out to the right of the Institute.
 The sun sets behind the Dana Point rock, so you don’t get the splashdown at the end of the day.

 There’s a community club building there in the harbor that you can rent for weddings.
 Also, a lot of weddings take place at either Cannons Restaurant, or at The Chart House, up on the hill overlooking the harbor.
 Those are both lovely places to get married and have your reception.